Michael Grimm (politician): Federal criminal investigation and conviction

-On December 23, 2014, under two months after winning reelection, Grimm pled guilty to one charge of felony tax evasion.
-He admitted to under-reporting Healthalicious's revenues by over $900,000 over four years and to filing false tax returns based on that under-reported income.
+On December 23, 2014, less than two months after winning reelection, Grimm pled guilty to one charge of felony tax evasion.
+He admitted to under-reporting Healthalicious's revenues by more than $900,000 over four years and to filing false tax returns based on that under-reported income.
 He also admitted to using the under-reported receipts to pay restaurant expenses, as well as to make under-the-table cash payments to employees.
 As part of the plea bargain, the other charges were dropped, but Grimm admitted to two of the offenses in the original indictment: knowingly employing people ineligible to work in the United States and lying in a 2013 deposition.
 The crimes to which he pled guilty carried a prison sentence of up to 30 months.

 At first Grimm admitted making mistakes, but told a reporter he would "absolutely not" resign.
-But on December 29, 2014, it was reported that after discussing the matter with House Speaker John Boehner, Grimm had changed his mind and would decline to take his seat for a third term.
+On December 29, 2014, it was reported that after discussing the matter with House Speaker John Boehner, Grimm had changed his mind and would decline to take his seat for a third term.
 He resigned from Congress on January 5, 2015.
 A special election to replace him was held on May 5, 2015, and Staten Island District Attorney Daniel Donovan, a Republican, was elected to the seat.

 On July 17, 2015, U.S. District Judge Pamela K. Chen suggested that Grimm's moral compass "needs some reorientation" and sentenced him to eight months in prison.
 He surrendered on September 22, 2015, after a brief delay for medical treatment.
 He was released on May 20, 2016, after serving seven months.
+On May 28, 2025, Donald Trump signed a full pardon for Grimm.

 Personal life

 Prior to his indictment, Grimm lived on Staten Island.
 He is divorced with no children.

+On September 22, 2024, Grimm became paralyzed from the chest down from a neck injury after being thrown off his horse during a game of polo.
+A Gofundme asking for $2.5 million to cover his medical expenses was made in the aftermath, and by December 26, it raised $729,000.